 - Poor Signage: Often time, the signs that show proper direction or the warning signs are either in poor repair or insufficient in design.
 This can cause even an awake and unimpaired driver to make a mistake.

-- Purposeful WWD: In a small percentage but significant number of accidents the driver enters the wrong way on purpose in an attempt to end their life or harm others.
+- Purposeful WWD: In a small percentage but a significant number of accidents the driver will enter the wrong way on purpose in an attempt to end their life or harm others.

 DUI and Head-On Collisions

 Impaired driving is the number one cause of both types of head-on collisions.
-For centerline drift cases, the impairment contributes to the likelihood that the driver will drift across centerline.
-This is especially hideous as it puts others as extreme risk of injury and death.
-It’s also a fact that the impaired driver has a statistically higher chance at surviving the accident than those in the other car.
+For centerline drift cases, the impairment contributes to the likelihood that the driver will drift across the centerline.
+This is especially hideous as it puts others at extreme risk of injury and death.
+It’s also a fact that the impaired driver has a statistically higher chance of surviving the accident than those in the other car.

-In a WWD, impairment contributes to the driver entering the wrong direction in a divided highway.
-While there could be other reasons like poor signage or bad visibility, once a person is impaired, it makes it more likely the mistake will be made.
+In a WWD, impairment contributes to the driver entering the wrong direction on a divided highway.
+While there could be other reasons like poor signage or bad visibility, impaired driving makes the mistake more likely.
 Once going the wrong way, impairment is likely to reduce the ability of the driver to recognize that they are going the wrong way.